 4m telescope for the Eastern Anatolia Observatory(DAG) in Turkey

-AMOS was awarded in October 2014 the design, manufacturing and installation of a new 4m-class telescope for the Turkish Eastern Anatolia Observatory (Dogu Anadolu Gözlemevi, Eastern Anatolia Observatory) is a project fully funded by Turkish Ministry of Development and the Atatürk University of Astrophysics Research Telescope – ATASAM.
+AMOS was awarded in October 2014 the design, manufacturing and installation of a new 4m-class telescope for the Turkish Eastern Anatolia Observatory (Dogu Anadolu Gözlemevi, Eastern Anatolia Observatory).

-This is a major project for Turkey whose largest telescopes currently in operation do not exceed 1.5m in diameter.
+This is a major project for Turkey (fully funded by Turkish Ministry of Development and the Atatürk University of Astrophysics Research Telescope – ATASAM) whose largest telescopes currently in operation do not exceed 1.5m in diameter.
 This development will allow the country to position itself favorably in the concert of the leading nations in astrophysics.
 Installed at an altitude of 3170m on the Erzurum Plateau, near the town of Erzurum, Eastern Anatolia, it will be the largest telescope of Turkey, and incidentally from the Asian continent.

 The telescope is designed as a multipurpose equipment with scientific objectives such as cosmology studies, galaxies studies, solar system minor bodies studies, understanding of stars formation, planets studies, etc.